• Proposed

 Habitat and Ecology

 Saprobic.
-Scattered to gregarious, often in small fused clusters, on conifer duff and needles.
+Scattered to gregarious, often in small fused clusters on conifer duff and needles.
 Most collections come from Red Fir (Abies magnifica) forest.
-Typically found in high elevation forests above 2000 m.
+It is typically found in high elevation forests above 2000 m.

 Temperate Forest